More about: 24 Best Things To Do in Rome

 Other ways to get around Rome

-Oh, and speaking of saving money, if you allow me another tip to save time and money on your arrival at Rome airport, I recommend that you consider the option of booking in advance a transfer between Rome airport and the city centre.
+Oh, and speaking of saving money, if you allow me another tip to save time and money on your arrival at Rome airport, I recommend that you consider the option of booking a transfer between Rome airport and the city centre in advance.
 Also, I will tell you all the possibilities to get to your hotel in Rome whether you arrive at Ciampino or Fiumicino.

 If you are on a Mediterranean cruise and you disembark at the Port of Civitavecchia to go to Rome, the fastest and most comfortable option to get to the Italian capital is to book a private or shared transfer.
 I tell you how in the article Transfers between the Port of Civitavecchia and Rome in Rome!